ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

 featured-image-alt: Speed dating for work
 ---

-As soon as I completed my Johns Hopkins data science specialization with Coursera [that one time](https://www.coursera.org/specializations/jhu-data-science), offers began flooding in.
+As soon as I completed my Johns Hopkins data science specialization with Coursera <a href="https://www.coursera.org/specializations/jhu-data-science" class="blue">that one time</a>, offers began flooding in.

 One particularly interesting offer to get social was an email invitation to a Hacker X (full-stack) recruitment event in Jakarta, just a little over a year ago.
 I personally have never attended or RSVP-ed for a speed dating event ever, but at the time the idea somewhat made sense.